acumenrev/laptop_setup/README.md

 - [Atlassian SourceTree] a free Git client for Mac
 - [Finicky]: Finicky is a macOS application that allows you to set up rules that decide which browser is opened for every link or url.
 - [Heynote]: A dedicated scratchpad for developers
+- [Dozer]: Hide menu bar icons to give your Mac a cleaner look.

 [Firefox]: https://www.mozilla.org/en-US/firefox/new/